 Furthermore, you can even see the developing roots that generally take 3-6 weeks, after which you can transfer the cuttings to a fresh potting mix.

 Step-4: Caring After Propagation

 - You can place the cuttings in an area that receives indirect sunlight.
-Make sure to avoid the direct blast of the afternoon sun.

 - Also, prevent the soggy conditions of soil at all costs.